Constant-Factor Algorithms for Revenue Management with Consecutive Stays: Warm-up: Optimal Policy for Single-Resource Case

 \section{Warm-up: Optimal Policy for Single-Resource Case}

-In this section, we present a polynomial-time optimal policy for a special case of the reject-or-accept scenario with a single resource $(M=1)$.
-This serves to illustrate the decomposable property, which forms the foundation of our algorithmic design for more general settings.
+In this section, we present a polynomial-time optimal policy for a special case: the accept-or-reject scenario under Bernoulli arrivals with a single resource $(M=1)$.
+This illustrates the decomposable property, which forms the foundation of our algorithmic design in more general settings.

 A straightforward approach to solving this case is through dynamic programming, as described below.
 Let $\mathcal{I}$ be an instance of the problem.
 Since there is only one resource, we use $w_t$ to denote $w_{t1}$ for simplicity.
 We capture the availability status of the resource across time slots with a binary vector $\mathbf{s} \in \{0,1\}^N$, where $s_i = 1$ indicates that slot $i \in \mathcal{N}$ is available.
 We assume $s_0 = s_{N+1} = 0$ for convenience.
 Let $\mathbf{1}_{[a,b]}$ denote a binary vector with ones in the interval $[a, b]$ and zeros elsewhere.
-Denote by $G_t(\mathbf{s})$ the optimal expected revenue to obtain at the beginning of period $t \in \mathcal{T}$ given state $\mathbf{s}$.
-Then, $\overline{V}(\mathcal{I}) = G_1(\mathbf{1}_{[1,N]})$ can be computed recursively as follows:
+Denote by $G_t(\mathbf{s})$ the optimal expected revenue to obtain at the beginning of period $t \in \mathcal{T}$ given state $\mathbf{s}$. \tw{Then, $\overline{V}(\mathcal{I}) = G_1(\mathbf{1}_{[1,N]})$ can be computed recursively as follows:

-for all $t \in \mathcal{T}$ and $\mathbf{s} \in \{0,1\}^N$, with the boundary condition $G_{T+1}(\mathbf{s}) = 0$ for all $\mathbf{s} \in \{0, 1\}^N$.
-This dynamic program follows the principle that if the requested interval $[l_t, r_t]$ is available under the current status, the decision-maker chooses the option that maximizes the expected future revenue.
-However, the number of possible states is exponential in the number of time slots, making the naive implementation computationally impractical.
+for all $t \in \mathcal{T}$ and $\mathbf{s} \in \{0,1\}^N$, with the boundary condition $G_{T+1}(\mathbf{s}) = 0$ for all $\mathbf{s} \in \{0, 1\}^N$. } This dynamic program follows the principle that if the requested interval $[l_t, r_t]$ is available under the current status, the decision-maker chooses the option that maximizes the expected future revenue.
+However, the number of possible states grows exponentially with the number of time slots, making the naive implementation computationally impractical.